openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Credential Endpoint

-The following proof types MUST be supported:
+### Key Attestation {#key-attestation}

+Wallets MUST support key attestations.
+Ecosystems that desire wallet-issuer interoperability on the level of key attestations SHOULD require Wallets to support the format specified in Annex D of [@!OIDF.OID4VCI], in combination with the following proof types:

 * `jwt` proof type using `key_attestation`
 * `attestation` proof type

-### Key Attestation {#key-attestation}

-Wallets MUST support key attestations.
-Ecosystems that desire wallet-issuer interoperability on the level of key attestations SHOULD require Wallets to support the format specified in Annex D of [@!OIDF.OID4VCI].
-Alternatively, ecosystems MAY choose to rely on other key attestation formats.
+Alternatively, ecosystems MAY choose to rely on other key attestation formats, meaning they would need to use a proof type other than `attestation`, define a new proof type, or expand the `jwt` proof type to support other key attestation formats.

 If batch issuance is used and the Credential Issuer has indicated (via `cryptographic_binding_methods_supported` metadata parameter) that cryptographic holder binding is required, all public keys used in Credential Request SHOULD be attested within a single key attestation.